Google reportedly offered $30 billion to acquire Snapchat

 Snap would gain a deep-pocketed parent that could provide extra capital to make acquisitions and build out its R&D-heavy augmented reality technology.
 Machine vision and image recognition algorithms from Google Search could unlock information about what’s in everyone’s Snaps.
 Google’s advertising expertise and connections could boost Snap’s ad revenue.

 Together, they could align their Google Glass and Snap Spectacles hardware efforts to build a powerful but appealing AR device.
+However, Google’s open, engineering-driven culture could clash with Snap’s secretive, design-driven culture.

-But Spiegel is the stumbling block.
+But Spiegel is the real stumbling block.
 He and his co-founder Bobby Murphy have configured Snap’s voting rights to give them full control over the direction of the company, denying public backers any say.
 So even if investors would love to take the $30 billion offer that’s double Snap’s current market cap, they couldn’t compel it to do so.
 Spiegel famously rebuked Mark Zuckerberg’s offers to buy Snapchat, and is known for following his gut over outside advice.

 As we wrote before the IPO, to bet on Snap is to bet on Spiegel — for better or worse.
 His sixth sense for product produced ephemeral messaging and Stories, while his eye for acquisitions gave Snap Bitmoji and AR face filters.
 But with Snap drowning under Facebook’s competition, Spiegel’s renegade style could see the company refuse life preservers even as it sinks.